meganz/mpenc_doc/source/protocol.rst

 We develop some extra details to avoid perpetual reacking-of-acks, yet ensure that the final messages of a session, or of a busy period within a session, are actually fully-acked.
-We also include a formal session "shutdown" process.
+We also include a formal session shutdown process.

 For a more detailed exploration, including resend algorithms, timing concepts, different ack semantics, why we must have end-to-end authenticated reliability